Chr0110/Darkly/Changing the grade/Ressources/help.md

 <option value="11">1</option>
 ```

-After changing it and clicking on 1 i get the flag, cuase it's kind of an error.
+After changing it and clicking on 1 i get the flag, cause it's  an error.